 New incoming students admitted for fall term and thinking about taking summer courses should contact Undergraduate Admissions at 740.593.4100 to discuss summer options.

-Students who are currently enrolled in high school (not graduated and admitted to OHIO for fall) and who would like to take summer classes at OHIO need to apply using the Post Secondary Enrollment Options Program application.
-Any student who takes courses during the summer semester is responsible for all tuition and fees regardless of the PSEOP option to which they are admitted.
+Rising eighth- through twelfth-grade students (not graduated and admitted to OHIO for fall) who would like to take summer classes at OHIO need to apply through the College Credit Plus application process.
+Any student who takes courses during the summer semester is responsible for all tuition and fees regardless of the CC+ option to which they are admitted.

 High School Journalism and Visual Communication Workshop